toydotgame/ToyPack/README.md

 * FVdisco's oCd (Some redstone components and torches)
 * Vanilla Tweaks (Dark inventory, \[some\] natural blocks, denoised bedrock)
 * CodeCrafted (Redstone wire, wool, breaking animation)
-* I don't currently know exactly _where_ some denoised textures are from.
-It's most likely NostalgiaCraft or that other one I forgot.
-Sorry.

 ## Changelog
 New features in this Update (1.11):